 The benefits of a diverse and inclusive workforce can include increased innovation, better employee experiences, better customer outcomes and increased revenue as demonstrated through many recent studies – thus the business imperative is considered strong.
 Alternatively, a diverse workforce, without inclusion, can negatively impact businesses and teams and would be unlikely to produce any material benefit over a non-diverse team.

 It also is very clear that, by not designing for inclusion (and even excluding some who were previously included) the strong ethical goals often associated with an agile culture are fundamentally being disregarded eg Respect, Courage, Inclusiveness and an Open/Growth Mindset.

 Due to the sensitive nature of what we may ask and the need to encourage respondents to be honest, we need to ensure a level of anonymity and safety.
 The following is our approach:-

 - All published results will be anonymised with no identifying or identifiable data.

 - No data will be sent to anyone outside the research team in order to protect the privacy of respondents.

 - Organisational level data will be stored within the team centrally.

 - Each organisation will be assigned a unique identifier which will be used for mapping to staff and other details to create a level of extraction.

-- Data of individuals will NOT have the name, email address (as often it has a name in it) and other contact details stored centrally – these will only held by the interviewer for as long as needed to complete the interview and thank the interviewee/provide any outcomes to them.
+- Data of individuals will NOT have the name, email address (as often it has a name in it) and other contact details stored centrally – these will only be held by the interviewer for as long as needed to complete the interview and thank the interviewee/provide any outcomes to them.

 - Data of individuals, other than above exclusions, will be anonymously stored centrally with a unique identifier.